 Dr Chris Homewood

-- Position: Lecturer in German and World Cinemas
+- Position: Associate Professor in World Cinemas and German

 - Areas of expertise: Cinematic representations of left-wing terrorism (RAF) and ‘1968’ in Germany; all areas of German cinema; popular geopolitics and orientalism, especially the relationship between Hollywood and China

 - Email: C.J.Homewood@leeds.ac.uk

 - Phone: +44(0)113 343 3512

 Educated at the University of Bangor, North Wales (BA), the University of Nottingham (MA) and the University of Leeds (PhD), I joined the School of Languages, Cultures and Societies as Lecturer in German and World Cinemas in 2007.